banane-io/PDB/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/banane-io/PDB?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Stories in Ready](https://badge.waffle.io/banane-io/PDB.png?label=ready&title=Ready)](https://waffle.io/banane-io/PDB)

-This is a small web application to create a web engine for browser games.
-The goal of the engine is to create games similar to Ogame, in which you can host and create the story by yourself.
+This is a small web application to create a text game for browser The goal of the game is to create something similar to Ogame, but with your own character and an good rpg element to it.

 How to Help